 How can you speed up the process?

-In a case, for example, if you are in a rush and need everything done quickly, you can only have a first strategy meeting and hand over all of your content to your service provider right then and there.
-You can let them handle the project from beginning to end on their own, as fast as they can.
+For example, if you are in a rush and need everything done quickly, you can only have a first strategy meeting and hand over all of your content to your service provider immediately.
+You can let them handle the project from beginning to end on their own, as fast as possible.

-It is a compromise, but there are cases in which this deal becomes a worthy one, as you will be able to get your final website quickly.
-If you choose this route and skip a “normal” process and went for something like this, you will be able to cut down a two-month process to two weeks or maybe even less.
+It is a compromise, but there are cases in which this deal becomes worthwhile, as you can get your final website quickly.
+If you choose this route, skip a “normal” process, and go for something like this, you can cut down a two-month process to two weeks or maybe even less.

-Moreover, there are other ways you can speed up the website building process, such as launching your site in stages or holding off on several elements that are not completely essential to focus on what you require right away.
+Moreover, you can speed up the website-building process in other ways, such as launching your site in stages or holding off on several elements that are not completely essential to focus on what you require immediately.

 If you require something instantly, you can always consider starting with a landing page, a basic one-page site with contact information, an email subscription, and a short message.